The Diary of Jane

 "The Diary of Jane" is a song by American rock band Breaking Benjamin.
-It was released in June 2006 as the lead single from their third album, Phobia.
+It was released on June 6, 2006, as the lead single from their third album, Phobia.
 The song, one of their most notable and successful, is the fastest-added single ever in the history of Hollywood Records.
 It gained a massive amount of radio play throughout the United States and reached number one under three rock charts.
-The single was certified 4× Platinum in the United States on February 3, 2021 and Silver in the United Kingdom on July 17, 2020, making it their most successful single in terms of sales internationally.
+The single was certified 4× Platinum in the United States on February 3, 2021, Gold in the United Kingdom on January 31, 2025, Gold in Germany on April 3, 2023, and 2× Platinum in New Zealand on November 21, 2024, making it their most successful single in terms of sales internationally.

 Inspiration

-In 2019, singer Ben Burnley said:
+In 2019, lead singer Benjamin Burnley said:

 Background

 The single moved rapidly up the charts in its first week of official release.
 It debuted on the Billboard Hot 100 at number 55 before reaching number 50 and spending 15 weeks on chart.
 It was the number one most-added track at three formats: Rock, Modern Rock and Active Rock.
 This success propelled the song to number two on the Mainstream Rock Tracks chart and number four on the Modern Rock Tracks chart.
 "The Diary of Jane", as of June 2006, could be heard on over 100 radio stations in America.
 "The Diary of Jane" was the fastest added single in Hollywood Records history, topping such artists as Queen.
 The success of the song led it to be featured in the video game NASCAR 07 and as downloadable content for Rock Band and Rock Band 2.
-The song was also featured in the 2008 dance film Step Up 2: The Streets.
+The song was also featured in the 2008 dance film Step Up 2: The Streets and the Portuguese telenovela Vingança.
+The song was also featured in the video game Fortnite Festival.

 Alternative versions

 In total, the song has three different versions: the original version, the album version and the acoustic version, with the original being the only one that is not featured on Phobia.
 The original version was released with the single and was the track used for the video and radio airplay.
 It maintains almost no difference from the album version, with an exception of the ending fading out on a lower note along with other minor differences.

 The album version is included on Phobia as the second track, it features the usual Breaking Benjamin sound of heavy percussion, down-tuned guitars, and the powering vocals of Benjamin Burnley, as well as the use of death growl vocals during two vocal passages.
 It is essentially a re-recording of the original.
-The song overall is notable for featuring a musical style closer to nu metal, as opposed to the band's overall alternative metal sound.

 The acoustic version is featured as a bonus track on the first pressing of Phobia.
 It features softer vocals by Burnley and harmonized softly by Sebastian Davin (of Dropping Daylight) as well as a shift of instruments: from drums, bass and guitar to piano (played by Burnley).
 Orchestral string instruments such as a violin and cello are also used.